The pet cremation – cremation by flame

 On many German pet cremation websites, the impression may be given that all pet cremations have their own crematory, but this is rarely the case.
+There is neither a pet crematory in Paderborn, nor Bielefeld, nor Delbrueck nor Verl.
 It is basically similar to a human undertaker.
 We as a pet cremation are the contact person for you in town; we take care of the collection of pets and transfer them to a pet crematory of our choice.

 Transparency towards our customers is a matter of course for us.
 In our choice, we attach great importance to an absolutely respectful treatment of the deceased animals and a trusting cooperation between us and the employees of the animal crematorium.
 Unfortunately, this is not the case everywhere for a long time!
 We want to know where exactly the pets are cremated and not that your pet may be driven from A to B for capacity reasons or for whatever reason by pet crematories with multiple locations.

-Once or twice a week the transport to the pet crematory takes place.
+Once a week the transport to the pet crematory takes place.
 The pets will be cremated in modern computer-controlled incinerators, like for human cremations.
 Depending on the size and weight of your pet, the cremation process takes between 20 minutes and up to 2 hours.
 After, we issue a cremation certificate.
-This document states on which day and at what time your pet was cremated.
+This document states on which day your pet was individually cremated.

 You have the choice between the individual and the communal cremation:

 Individual cremation means, your pet will be placed alone in the cremation chamber.
-Each individual cremation a so-called chamotte brick is added, which goes through the entire cremation process and can be assigned to the respective pet.
+To each individual cremation we add a Sternentier chamotte brick, which goes through the entire cremation process and can be assigned to the respective pet.
+This stone is enclosed with the ashes.
+In rare cases, however, it can happen that this stone breaks and is no longer recognizable in the ashes after the cremulation.
 The remaining mineralized ashes you usually receive back within a week or two.

 While burying deceased pets is now illegal in most German cities, you may of course bury the ashes of your pet in your own garden.

 Communal cremation means, several pets will be placed in the cremation chamber together and cremated at the same time.
-The ashes remain in the pet crematory and are scattered in a meadow of a large forest property.
+The ashes remain in the pet crematory and are scattered in a meadow.